 - Enjoy in between paths as you will see many different natural rock styles and rock colors.

-- Souks/Souqs and weekly market fairs are interesting, so try to reserve some time for them.
-Weekly market fairs are generally held on Fridays but there are some souks which are open forever.
+- Souks / Souqs and weekly market fairs are interesting, so try to reserve some time for them.
+Weekly market fairs are generally held on Fridays but there are some souks that are open forever.

-- You can stay in these towns but as you cannot find big hotels to stay here, I would recommend staying at Muscat.
+- You can stay in these towns but as you cannot find big hotels to stay in here, I would recommend staying in Muscat.